 How to make your funny video flop?

 One thing to think about is, who is going to be "IN" the video?
 We've seen (and have been apart of a few) videos that would have been great if only . . . . we didn't use "Joe or Jan".
 Meaning the organization or company feels that they must star in their own video.
 Or they have "a guy" who is "funny" and we should use them.

 Just like in Hollywood, one actor can't play all the parts - the same goes for your funny video.
 Cast it right!

 Not all humans are made the same.
 So truly casting the right person for the part can really make it work, or make it a bust.
 This doesn't always mean you need to hire an actor but work with your production company or agency to do additions if possible.
 Trying to fit a round peg in a square hole just doesn't always work.

 Oftentimes we will write up the "type" of character we feel is right for the vision of the video.
 We will be as specific as possible for this, and any other "main" characters in the script.
 If we can find this within the organization then great - we can save some of the budget or other resources.
 If not, we can all have an honest conversation with each other on the expectations of the video.

 Acting on camera is a very tough thing to do.
 This is why Hollywood pays actors so well.
 If you can't hire an actor for the part, be ready to really stretch yourself and take plenty of direction from a talented director.

-Remember - one of the art forms of comedy is to always play it larger for the camera than you ever would in real life.
+Remember - one of the art forms of comedy is to always play it larger for the camera than you ever would in real life, this is often a key for a viral video.
 If not, the performance will often come out as very flat.
-When we work with out talent, we will generally "ramp up" the performance for each take.
-And usually out of our month comes this statement - "Ok, now I want you to exaggerate all your facial expressions and body movements more than you every would in real life."
+When we work without talent, we will generally "ramp up" the performance for each take.
+And usually, out of our month comes this statement - "Ok, now I want you to exaggerate all your facial expressions and body movements more than you every would in real life."
 Those are generally what makes it in the edit.